Heart examination

 Does the dog or cat have to fast before the examination?

-There is usually no need for fasting.
-If your dog or cat gets very stressed at the vet, it may be wise to only give half breakfast before 8 in case a light anesthetic is needed.
-Please let us know about this when the appointment is made, as in rare cases it may be appropriate to give sedative medicine at home before the examination.
+Fasting is usually not necessary.
+If your dog or cat becomes very stressed at the vet, it may be a good idea to only give half a breakfast before 8 am in case a light anesthetic is needed.
+Please let us know about this when making the appointment as in rare cases it may be appropriate to give a sedative at home before the examination.

-The easiest thing is to look at how many times the stomach lifts in one minute.
+The easiest way is to look at how many times your stomach rises and falls in one minute.

 It is also nice if you can think about whether your dog/cat has a reduced level of activity, an abnormal cough or a changed breathing pattern.